 Your back is important.
-Your spinal column houses and protects the important nerves that send messages from the brain to the organs of the body and back again.
-It serves as the attachment for dozens upon dozens of muscles that allow you to move.
+Your spinal column protects the vital nerves that send messages from the brain to the organs of the body and back again.
+The spine serves as the attachment for dozens upon dozens of muscles that allow you to move.
 It functions as a central point from which your arms and legs function.
-And when you have back pain, it can be completely debilitating.
+And when you have back pain, you can feel completely debilitated.

 First, the bad news.